400i

 Features

-• X1 Bike Bay: The front nose section contains a vehicle bay designed to hold the Origin X1, which allows you to explore locally.
-Access is via a drop down platform.
+The front nose section contains a vehicle bay designed to hold the Origin X1, but can also hold vehicles such as the Nox, which allows you to explore locally.
+Access to the bike bay is via a drop down platform.

 Specifications